ABOUT THIS WEBSITE

 This site was developed by the Washington State Department of Transportation (WSDOT) and the Federal Highway Administration as an educational resource and as part of a Programmatic Agreement for Section 106 of the National Historic Preservation Act (pdf 1mb).
 Content and educational materials for this site were developed in partnership with HistoryLink.org, the free online encyclopedia of Washington State history.

 Acknowledgements: This website was developed by a number of individuals, groups, and organizations.
-Many thanks to HistoryLink.org, EnviroIssues, Gray Lane Preservation and Planning, Dominic Black, the WSDOT Interactive Communications Department, the SR 520 Program, the WSDOT Cultural Resources Program, and all of the agencies and neighborhood groups who participated in this endeavor.
+Many thanks to HistoryLink.org, EnviroIssues, Gray Lane Preservation and Planning, Dominic Black, the WSDOT Interactive Communications Department, the SR 520 Program, the WSDOT Cultural Resources Program, and all of the agencies and neighborhood groups that participated in this endeavor.

 Our deepest gratitude to those individuals who shared their time and memories in the oral histories.
 They are: